bisos-pip/b/py3/README.rst

 Such a valuable formal model and terminology is absent in the Web Services world and the OpenAIP/Swagger world.

-The RO-Verifier software exposes web services capabilities in the Remote Operations model which conform to the ROSE terminology.
+Our model and terminology is based on the Remote Operations Services Element (ROSE).

 PyCS (Python Command Services):BISOS's Integration Framework
 ------------------------------------------------------------